koichi-murakami/g4python/README.md

 There are some tips for running Geant4 with Python.

-As C++ Geant4 applications, you need to define some environment variables.
+Like C++ Geant4 applications, you need to define some environment variables.

 At first, source the geant4 setup file.